-Katie McKerall is a Staff Attorney with the American Humanist Organization.
+Katie McKerall is a Staff Attorney with the American Humanist Association.
 Prior to joining AHA she worked as the Staff Attorney for the Commissioner of Accounts in Fairfax, Virginia and as a grant writer for Rappahannock Goodwill Industries in Fredericksburg, Virginia.

 Originally from Gulf Shores, Alabama, Katie is passionate about protecting and fostering a free and open society through the First Amendment and worked in the Free Speech Clinic while attending law school at George Mason University.
 Katie also holds a BA in Philosophy from the University of South Alabama.